 Sometimes, we think of justice as the harsh opposite of mercy.
 That's not true in the case of Jesus.
-He did denounce sin and warned of consequences for wrong-doing.
+He did denounce sin and warned of consequences for wrongdoing.
 He condemned the hypocrisy of those whose walk fell extremely short of their talk.
-He railed against money-changers who were desecrating the Temple.
+He railed against money changers who were desecrating the Temple.

 On the other hand, didn't Jesus pray, "Father, forgive them"?
 There is also His encounter with the woman at a well in Samaria and His forgiveness for Peter's failure.
 At the same time, however, it must be clear that the merciful, forgiving side of Jesus did not turn into a co-dependency with sinners who remained entrapped.
-Jesus' mercy and forgiveness was transformative.
+Jesus' mercy and forgiveness were transformative.

 In cross-cultural situations, differing expectations and misunderstandings can be the order of the day.
 Missionaries will make cultural blunders and will fall short in other ways.
 They will need mercy and forgiveness.
-In return, they themselves must be merciful and forgiving, following the transformative pattern of their Lord and Savior.
+In return, they themselves must be merciful and forgiving, following the transformative pattern of our Lord and Savior.

--- Howard Culbertson
+-- Howard Culbertson,

-This 500-word mini-essay on Christlike attitudes and actions that need to be present in cross- cultural missionary service is one of a dozen articles in the "Misssionary ministry that reflects Christ" series published in Engage magazine.
+This mini-essay on Christlike attitudes and actions that need to be present in cross- cultural missionary service is one of a dozen articles in the "Misssionary ministry that reflects Christ" series published in Engage magazine.